The Tale of Genji (1987 film): Production

 The movie was directed by Gisaburō Sugii.
-The character designer, key animator, and animation director was Yasuhiro Nakura.
+The character designer and animation director was Yasuhiro Nakura.
 The movie was a joint production of Asahi Sonorama, the Asahi Broadcasting Corporation, and Kadokawa Daiei Studio.
 A home video version was released in 2000.

 Music

 The film’s score, composed by Japanese musician Haruomi Hosono, was ranked the 39th best score of all time by online music publication, Pitchfork.